 For the integrated product suite to work, each product needs to serve the same overarching customers and set of problems.
 They need to serve the same business model canvas with lots of overlap and a customer journey story that weaves the products (solutions) together.

 The integrated product suite is emergent versus deliberate

 It’s hard enough trying to deliberately create one successful product.
 I believe these secondary products emerge as by-products while pursuing deeper customer/problem understanding.
 In the last couple of years, I’ve created many quick and dirty MVPs.
 The ones that were initially stuck got turned into products for further value testing.
 Those who could be weaved into a customer journey story made it into the product suite.
 All others were eliminated.

 Work happens either inside the building or outside the building.
 Both are required.
 But you can’t be in two places at once.

-While you can start out solo, at some point you need help to scale.
+While you can start solo, at some point, you need help to scale.

-Since then, the Spark59 team has grown from 1 to 3.5 core resources plus 3 additional non-core resources.
+Since then, the Spark59 team has grown from 1 to 3.5 core resources plus three additional non-core resources.

 Here are some lessons learned from hiring and growing a core team:

 Hire for passion for the problem (not just for the solution)

 In my last company, I hired specialists to outsource building and non-core activities.
 In this company, I am hiring learners with a passion for the overarching problem.
 Sounds like common sense, but I stumbled into this one accidentally.